State vs Private School

 All schools market themselves on having high expectations for their students.
 But in theory, in independent schools, parents have the power to push harder, teachers can be given more flexibility and may, arguably be better because the pay and working conditions are preferable.
 League tables would suggest this is true.
 However, they often fail to look at something called, ‘Value Add’.
 We know for a fact that children in many independent prep and senior schools have extensive tutoring from teachers and professional private tutors.
 Children in state schools don’t.
 So which schools are actually better?
 If you get your child into “X” independent school you might feel a warm satisfied glow but will your child succeed without additional investment in private tutors?
 The flip side of this argument is that in a good independent school peer-to-peer learning will probably be enhanced because they are in a class with lots of brighter children, from whom they will learn.
 The average level of attainment will be higher, and it is this level that really counts for most parents (whose children are, as much as they hate to admit it, academically average).

 School fees are not necessarily a deal breaker because financial help is usually available.
 Nearly all schools offer bursaries (means tested) and scholarships (ability tested).
-Christopher Middleton in The Telegraph reports that private schools belonging to the Independent Schools Council provide £780 million of free education which benefits just under 35% of pupils.
-1% get a 100% fee reduction.
+Independent schools offer around £950m in scholarships and bursaries, which benefits approximately 30% of pupils.
+A small number get a 100% fee reduction.
 The problem is that even if your child can afford to be at the school, will they feel comfortable?
 Will they, for example, be put off by their friends going on expensive holidays?
 I would argue that this is probably a small price to pay for the excellent education they will receive.
 Financial limitations are more likely to cause problems later in life when children can’t take an apprenticeship or a free internship because they can’t afford to not work; whereas their more wealthy friends can.

 Additionally, you really have to ask yourself, ‘what else could I do with the money’.
 A report by stockbroker Killick & Co pointed out that the, “£236,000 paid by parents of a day pupil would, if invested, return nearly £800,000 over the child’s lifetime – enough to pay for university, put down a substantial deposit on a house and leave £500,000 for retirement.”
 If finances are being stretched to breaking point, who benefits?
 Does your child really want permanently stressed parents, with no holidays, no pet, no hobbies and, in short no fun?
 Just to serve the greater good of a future they might never be able to appreciate without the help of therapy?